chathurace/ballerina-edi/README.md

 }
 ````
 The json value resulting from the 'json|error doc = edi:readEDIAsJson(ediText, mapping)' statement would look like the following:

+## error handling inside the document could be useful.
+Recording an error to send with the parsed json object could give the consuming app more info to make a decision.
+Edi frequently has small issues which only need to be communicated or fixed manually.

 ````json
 {